basitton/shift-service/README.md

 This API also allows for external users to get quick info from the api (via the `/app` endpoint)

+**There is additional application documentation if you open the index.html file located in the `documents` directory.**

 ## How to Run

 ### Hosted Endpoint